iocafe/iocafe-doc/source/platform-abstraction/serialization/191026-integer-serialization.rst

 ﻿Integer serialization
 =========================
-Serialization format is packed  by integer value.
-Packed format is type and architecture independent, number of  bytes generated depends only on value.
-Maximum integer size is 64 bits.
+Serialized format is type and architecture independent, number of bytes generated depends only on value.
+Maximum integer size to be serialized is 64 bits.

 Bits in first byte byte NNNNSxxx:
     • NNNN number of follower bytes.